 All vehicles parked on campus must properly display an Occidental College parking permit.
 Temporary permits are available for short-term use.
 Departments, groups, or individuals sponsoring activities during the regular workweek that involve off-campus guests must make advance arrangements for parking and temporary permits with Campus Safety.

-Any vehicle left unattended and without a valid Occidental College parking permit will be considered abandoned after 30 days and may be towed at the owner's expense.
+Any vehicle left unattended and without a valid Occidental College parking permit will be considered abandoned after 30 days and may be towed and impounded at the owner's expense.
 Any vehicle obstructing the free flow of traffic, blocking properly parked vehicles, parked on a fire road, or damaging the physical grounds or property of the College may be towed immediately at the owner's expense.
 The College and its employees will not be held liable for loss or damage to any vehicle required to be towed or stored.
 Any vehicle found parked in handicapped parking spaces and not displaying a Department of Motor Vehicles issued handicapped placard or special license plate may cited by Campus Safety and/or the Los Angeles Department of Parking Enforcement and/or towed at the owner's expense.

 Everyone operating a vehicle on campus is required to comply with the Occidental College Parking and Traffic Regulations, the California Vehicle Code, and Los Angeles City parking enforcement regulations.
 The absence of posted signs or vandalized signs does not constitute a valid excuse for unsafe driving or inappropriate parking on campus.

 In order to provide a safer environment, all students, faculty, and staff members are asked to follow these rules when driving on campus:

 - The speed limit on campus is 15 miles per hour;

 - The speed limit in our neighborhood is 25 miles per hour;

 - Obey all posted stop signs by making a complete stop;